thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 remember that international law is primarily a system regulating the rights and duties of States _inter se_.
-So much is hinted at in the very title "international law", or in another title frequently given to the subject---" the law of nations ", although strictly speaking the word "nation " is only in a crude way a synonym for the word "State".[^3/1] Indeed, it is a very good practical working rule to regard international law as mainly composed of principles whereby certain rights belong to, or certain duties are imposed upon States.
+So much is hinted at in the very title "international law", or in another title frequently given to the subject---"the law of nations ", although strictly speaking the word "nation" is only in a crude way a synonym for the word "State".[^3/1] Indeed, it is a very good practical working rule to regard international law as mainly composed of principles whereby certain rights belong to, or certain duties are imposed upon States.

-Nevertheless, although the principal component of the sys- tem is represented by binding rules, imposing duties and con- ferring rights upon States, international lawyers have now increasingly to concern themselves with _desiderata_, guidelines, and recommended standards expressed in a non-binding form (e.g., as in the Declarations adopted by the United Nations General Assembly, the Recommendations of the International Labour Conference, and the Recommendations of the periodi- cal Consultative Meetings held under the Antarctic Treaty of 1959), but which many States concerned feel constrained to observe.
-These may indeed eventually evolve into binding legal rules, e.g., by general acceptance or approval (_cf._ Article IX, paragraph 4 of the Treaty on Antarctica of 1959, under which recommended measures may become " effective" upon approval by the parties concerned).
+Nevertheless, although the principal component of the system is represented by binding rules, imposing duties and conferring rights upon States, international lawyers have now increasingly to concern themselves with _desiderata_, guidelines, and recommended standards expressed in a non-binding form (e.g., as in the Declarations adopted by the United Nations General Assembly, the Recommendations of the International Labour Conference, and the Recommendations of the periodical Consultative Meetings held under the Antarctic Treaty of 1959), but which many States concerned feel constrained to observe.
+These may indeed eventually evolve into binding legal rules, e.g., by general acceptance or approval (_cf._ Article IX, paragraph 4 of the Treaty on Antarctica of 1959, under which recommended measures may become "effective" upon approval by the parties concerned).

 The main object of international law has been to produce